joyent/triton-kbmapi/docs/index.md

 This can be used too in order to generate new recovery tokens when a request is made at a given time after `recovery_token` creation.
 This time interval will be configurable in SAPI through the variable `KBMAPI_RECOVERY_TOKEN_DURATION`.
-By default, this value will be set to 1 day.
+By default, this value is set to 1 day.

 When the `POST` request is received for an existing PIV token, KBMAPI will verify the antiquity of the newest member of `recovery_tokens` and in case it